Why were the Bluetooth Smart marks created?

 The Bluetooth Smart marks were created to help consumers ensure compatibility among their Bluetooth enabled devices.
 There are two trademarks: the Bluetooth Smart trademark and the Bluetooth Smart Ready trademark.

 What are Bluetooth Smart devices?

 Bluetooth Smart devices are designed to gather a specific type of information — are all the doors and windows locked?
 What is my blood glucose level, and how much do I weigh today? — and send it to a Bluetooth Smart Ready device.
 Bluetooth Smart devices include heart rate monitors, blood glucose meters, smart watches, window and door security sensors, car key fobs and blood pressure cuffs — the opportunities are endless.

 Bluetooth Smart Ready devices efficiently receive data sent from Classic Bluetooth devices and Bluetooth Smart devices and feed it into applications that turn the data into useful information.
-Bluetooth Smart Ready devices are the most effective way to connect to billions of Bluetooth devices already in users' hands — and to the more than 5 million Bluetooth enabled devices commercialized every single day.
+Bluetooth Smart Ready devices are the most effective way to connect to billions of Bluetooth devices already in users' hands.
 Examples include phones, tablets, PCs, TVs, even set-top boxes and game consoles that sit at the center of the consumers' connected world.
-Bluetooth Smart Ready devices:

 What is Bluetooth low energy technology, and what does it mean for Bluetooth Smart devices?

 Low energy use is the hallmark of Bluetooth v4.0.
 It allows extremely low energy devices — which can run for months or even years on tiny coin-cell batteries — to utilize Bluetooth wireless technology.
 This is the feature that has opened the floodgates to development of Bluetooth enabled devices, and of Bluetooth Smart devices in particular.